steed-huang/anihelper/README.md

 ## AniHelper

-[Hosted React web-app](https://anihelper.vercel.app/) with three useful tools for MAL users
+React web-app with three useful tools for MAL users

 ### Built With